 The church or the mosque is one place where people go for solace.
-PLHIVs must also have that right however some religious beliefs and practices bar PLHIV.
-Some parts of the Bible and other religious books are misinterpreted to the effect that PLHIVs are sinners and condemned to death.
-The good books however direct that all are one in the sight of God and this is inclusive of PLIVs.
-Many parts of the bible abhors stigma and discrimination
+PLHIV must also have that right however some religious beliefs and practices bar them.
+Several parts of the Bible and other religious books are misinterpreted to the effect that PLHIV are sinners and condemned to death.
+The good books, however, direct that all are one in the sight of God and this is inclusive of PLHIV.
+Numerous parts of the bible abhor stigma and discrimination.